Tamilselvan6/profolio/README.md

 - Update the content in index.html to reflect your personal information, skills, and projects.
 - Replace the images in the /image folder with your own project screenshots or profile picture.
 - Modify the style.css file to change the website's appearance.

+## Contact
+If you have any questions or want to get in touch with me, feel free to reach out via email at 21cse058tamilselvan@gmail.com

+## Contributing
+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.